Caesars Entertainment Inc. (CZR) Shares Down Despite Recent Market Volatility

-Caesars Entertainment Inc. (NASDAQ: CZR)’s stock price has decreased by -4.34 compared to its previous closing price of 44.71.
-Nevertheless, the company has seen a loss of -9.60% in its stock price over the last five trading days.
+Caesars Entertainment Inc. (NASDAQ: CZR)’s stock price has decreased by -2.57 compared to its previous closing price of 42.09.
+However, the company has experienced a -5.05% decline in its stock price over the last five trading sessions.
 Barron’s reported on 12/14/22 that PENN and Caesars Stocks Get Downgrades as Spending on Gaming Flattens

 Is It Worth Investing in Caesars Entertainment Inc. (NASDAQ: CZR) Right Now?

-The 36-month beta value for CZR is also noteworthy at 2.90.
+Additionally, the 36-month beta value for CZR is 2.91.
 There are mixed opinions on the stock, with 10 analysts rating it as a “buy,” 2 rating it as “overweight,” 3 rating it as “hold,” and 0 rating it as “sell.”

 Sponsored

-The average price estimated by analysts for CZR is $73.00, which is $27.0 above than the current price.
-The public float for CZR is 213.66M, and at present, short sellers hold a 2.75% of that float.
-The average trading volume of CZR on March 17, 2023 was 3.13M shares.
+The average price predicted by analysts for CZR is $73.00, which is $28.76 above the current price.
+The public float for CZR is 213.66M and currently, short sellers hold a 2.75% ratio of that float.
+The average trading volume of CZR on March 24, 2023 was 3.18M shares.

 CZR’s Market Performance

-CZR’s stock has seen a -9.60% decrease for the week, with a -20.63% drop in the past month and a -13.93% fall in the past quarter.
-The volatility ratio for the week is 5.00%, and the volatility levels for the past 30 days are at 4.35% for Caesars Entertainment Inc. The simple moving average for the last 20 days is -15.16% for CZR stock, with a simple moving average of -6.24% for the last 200 days.
+The stock of Caesars Entertainment Inc. (CZR) has seen a -5.05% decrease in the past week, with a -21.93% drop in the past month, and a -8.68% fall in the past quarter.
+The volatility ratio for the week is 4.59%, and the volatility levels for the past 30 days are at 4.56% for CZR.
+The simple moving average for the last 20 days is -14.70% for CZR stock, with a simple moving average of -9.72% for the last 200 days.

 Analysts’ Opinion of CZR